tektutor/kubernetes-oct-2022/Day1/README.md

   - Microsoft
     - Hyper-V (Works from Windows 10 Pro onwards )
 - this type of Virtualization is called Heavy Weight
+- each Virtual Machine represents one fully function Operating System
+- the Operating System has its own dedicated OS Kernel

 ## Multi Chip Module
 - Single Integrated Chip (IC) hosting multiple Processors